Does Racist Humor Promote Racism?

 In other words, when we consider groups that most people discriminate against, and feel they are justified in doing so, disparaging humor towards that group does not foster discriminatory acts against them.
-On the other hand, for groups for whom the prejudice norm is shifting, and there is still no consensus not to discriminated against (women, gays, Muslims and so on), if you hold negative views against one of these groups, hearing disparaging jokes about them "releases" inhibitions you might have, and you feel it's ok to discriminate against them.
+On the other hand, for groups for whom the prejudice norm is shifting and there is still no consensus not to discriminate against (women, gays, Muslims, and so on), if you hold negative views against one of these groups, hearing disparaging jokes about them "releases" inhibitions you might have, and you feel it's OK to discriminate against them.

 Previous studies by Ford and others on sexist humor showed the same pattern.
 People who are sexist to begin with and enjoy sexist jokes show higher tolerance for sexist events, tend to accept rape myths, and tend to show greater willingness to discriminate against women.

 These studies illuminate some aspects of humor that people sometimes tend to ignore.
 First, humor depends largely on the context and on the personality and the attitudes of the audience.
 Jokes are never neutral.
 The same joke can be funny or not, but can also be racist or not racist depending on who tells it and to whom.
 The jokes I presented at the beginning of the post may be anti-Semitic to some, but to others, including most Jews, they are not considered offensive.
 Depending on the views you hold against or in favor of Jews, or what you consider to be justified or unjustified racism, you might find derogatory jokes against Jews funny or not funny, and hearing these jokes may or may not prompt you to discriminate against them.